One-HyeWon/One-HyeWon/README.md

 <br />
 <br />

 Hi!
-I'm One ( or Hye Won )!
+I'm One ( or Hye Won )!<br />
-I'm Live in SeonNam, Korea 🇰🇷
+I'm live in SeongNam, Korea.<br />
+I am majoring in artificial intelligence at Gachon University.
+Now I'm interested in front development and project manage!

 **Languages and Tools:**